Mat1020/Raspberry-Pi-Journal/README.md

 If you don't know what something means or you don't know how to use that thing, click on the link that would direct you the the correspoded guide.

 ## Sections
-These sections go (in my opinon) in a order from what **you should learn first.** Click on the link that would
+These sections go (in my opinon) in a order from what **you should learn first.** Click on the link to go to that section.

 - [1.
 LEDs](Projects/LED/LED.md)
 - [2.
 Buttons](Projects/Button/Button.md)